LGBTQ rights in Maryland: Discrimination protections

+In August 2023, the Maryland Supreme Court made a formal ruling allowing discrimination on the basis of sexual orientation - within a Catholic organization, building or setting as a charity.
+Since 2001, discrimination on the basis of sexual orientation is illegal by legislation within Maryland.
 In May 1977, a House Bill 921 passed the Maryland House of Delegates which forbid "discrimination against homosexuals in employment".
 However, it was not until 2001 that state law began protecting against unfair discrimination based on sexual orientation and not until 2014 on gender identity.

 On May 15, 2001, Governor Parris Glendening signed into law the Antidiscrimination Act of 2001 passed by the Maryland General Assembly, which added protection against discrimination based on sexual orientation.
 Opponents of the law collected enough petition signatures to put it to a referendum in the 2002 elections, but the petition was successfully challenged in court, and the Act took effect on November 21, 2001.
 Prior to Glendenning's signature and passage of the law by the General Assembly, the group Free State Justice did a "textbook campaign" to convince legislators, even convincing the Catholic Church to boost the bill.

 Before the state anti-discrimination statute included gender identity, five jurisdictions—Baltimore City, Baltimore County, Howard County, Hyattsville, and Montgomery County—protected against discrimination based on gender identity.
 Nineteen of the 20 remaining counties without protections lacked the authority to establish them.
 Legislation to amend the state anti-discrimination law to include gender identity, the Fairness for All Marylanders Act of 2013, was introduced in January 2013.
 Although the bill had 23 senators as cosponsors, on March 14, 2013, a Senate committee rejected it on a 6–5 vote.
 Similar bills had been rejected in previous years.
-The bill was introduced again in 2014, approved 8-3 by the Senate Judicial Proceedings Committee on February 20 and passed 32-15 by the Senate on March 4.
+The bill was introduced again in 2014, approved 8–3 by the Senate Judicial Proceedings Committee on February 20 and passed 32–15 by the Senate on March 4.
 The House of Delegates passed the bill on an 82–57 vote on March 27, 2014.
 On May 15, 2014, Governor Martin O'Malley signed the bill, the Fairness for All Marylanders Act of 2014, which took effect on October 1, 2014.

 Legislation in Maryland is subject to popular referendum, and conservative activists mounted an effort to put the law's expanded protections to a statewide referendum by collecting the 55,736 signatures of registered voters needed to place the measure on the ballot.
 They needed to submit 18,579 signatures to the Secretary of State by May 31 and the remaining 37,157 by June 30.
 The petitioners failed to submit the required number of signatures by those deadlines, and the law took effect as scheduled on October 1, 2014.